teatwig/qobuz-player/README.md

 ### Build from source

-To make building Linux versions from source simpler, there is a `Dockerfile.x86_64` and `Dockerfile.aarch64` to compile the project for Linux x86 and arm64 into a container.
-After building the image, the file can be extracted to the local disk.

-Run `just docker-build-linux <x86_64 or aarch64>` to automate this.

 On MacOS, Debian, Arch and Fedora, `just build-player` should make a reasonable effort to install the necessary dependencies needed to build the app and then build it.

 ## Get started